Smart Investing for the Future

 - Applicants must use Harvard’s Life Cycle Costing Calculator for greenhouse gas emissions or utility reduction projects (see application).

-- Loans are repaid based on estimated annual savings.
+- Disbursed funds are repaid based on estimated annual savings.

 - Applicants must pursue rebates/incentives.